freenas/freenas-docs/userguide/system.rst

 page for the specific driver and in many sections of the `FreeBSD Handbook <http://www.freebsd.org/handbook>`_.

-To add a loader, sysctl, or rc.conf option, go to :menuselection:`System --> Tunables --> Add Tunable`, to access the screen shown in seen in
+To add a loader, sysctl, or :file:`rc.conf` option, go to :menuselection:`System --> Tunables --> Add Tunable`, to access the screen shown in seen in
 :numref:`Figure %s <add_tunable_fig>`.